 |Preferred major(s):||Civil Engineering, Mechanical Engineering, Aerospace Engineering|

-Cylindrical steel storage tanks are essential parts of infrastructure and industrial facilities used to store liquids and granular bulk solids.
+Cylindrical steel storage tanks are essential parts of infrastructure and industrial facilities used to store liquids.
+There are millions of welded steel tanks in the world storing flammable and or hazardous liquids in the petroleum, petrochemical, chemical and food industries across the world.
+Mechanical integrity and safe operation of these tanks very important because failure or loss of containment of such tanks may have catastrophic consequences to the human life and the environment.
 There are many procedures given in design standards to withstand the possible load effects, such as the hydrostatic pressure of the stored liquid, the external wind pressure, internal and external pressures due to process, and seismic events.
-Failure of a tank may cause catastrophic consequences.

 Investigators have a relatively well understanding on the load effects due to the hydrostatic, wind, and external/internal pressures due to process during normal operating levels.
 However, behavior of large, aboveground, steel, welded, liquid storage tanks under the presence of seismic loads introduce several critical failure criteria to the structure not exhibited during normal operating levels.
 Although many researchers investigated the liquid containers under dynamic excitations, the research on this subject still active.
 The bottleneck of this research topic is the intricate interplay between the flexible thin-walled tank wall and bottom, liquid inside the container, and the reinforced concrete or soil foundation supporting the container.
 Although, are many relatively recent research efforts, there is still a gap to find a viable solution to this problem.